ArneWouters/arnewouters.github.io/content/_index.md

 I am a software engineer and student from Belgium.
-I created this lightweight website mainly for myself to write down my thoughts and improve my writing skills.
+I created this lightweight website mainly for myself to share my thoughts and improve my writing skills.

 ---

 # Now

-Here's what I a currently spend my time on:
+Here's what I currently spend my time on
-- a
+- Finishing the final year of my master in computer science at KU Leuven
-- b
+- Working on my GSoC application

-*This section was inspired by Derek Sivers’ [/now page movement](https://nownownow.com/about).*
+*This section was inspired by Derek Sivers’ [now page](https://nownownow.com/about).*